 The word free in free software does not refer to its cost.
 It is “free as in freedom, not as in beer”.
 It is public code that gives the user the freedom to study, share, and modify it.
 It is cheaper to build, easier to distribute, and flexible to customize.
 As a development methodology, it is analogous to being able to open up the hood of a car and seeing what’s inside, instead of sealing the engine from the driver’s view.

 npm deliberately encourages each project to be small and modular.
-The 10,000 foot view of the ecosystem resembles a tower of LEGO blocks that perfectly fit together.
+The 10,000 foot view of the ecosystem resembles a tower of LEGO blocks that somewhat imperfectly fit together.

 Companies use public code simply because it is more efficient than building each piece themselves.
 Moreover, we can actually observe the increase in permissive licensing over-time — it covers about 65% of all GitHub projects today, and enables any company to profit from building their products on public code.

 Most open-source projects are brain-children of creative people who propose an alternative solution to an existing problem.
 The reality is that their contributions originate from a culture of volunteerism and pragmatism.
 Their contributions then become critical infrastructure that our economy & society — from billion dollar companies to government services — all depend on.
 Given how intertwined our lives are with technology, we all implicitly depend on the free & public code that’s constantly running in the background.